Menu

-Synopsis: Information, questions, and answers regarding disability tax laws and rules for people with disabilities.
+Synopsis: Disability tax laws, rules, credits, and information for people with disabilities.
+Learn about tax-free income eligibility, deductions, and more.
 Taxed disability benefits do not include benefits received through the Social Security Administration as Supplement Security Income (SSI).
 SSI is provided on an as-needed basis to disabled indigents.
 However, Social Security Disability Insurance (SSDI) benefits are provided to individuals who have paid enough Social Security taxes to qualify for the SSDI program.
-Recent new U.S. tax laws allow persons with disabilities to receive more favorable federal tax treatment.
-Individuals who receive Social Security disability insurance benefits may receive tax-free income if they meet certain eligibility criteria.

 The U.S. IRS defines a permanent disability as one that prevents you from engaging in consistent employment.
 It does not include activities that relate to ordinary personal and household maintenance.
 If you can still take care of your house and daily life, that doesn't mean that you are capable of gainful employment, and the IRS understands that.
 However, the level of household activity is a factor the IRS may consider in determining whether you have a permanent and total disability.
 Claiming the credit also requires you to obtain a statement from your physician certifying that you are permanently and totally disabled.
 Further information is available on the U.S. IRS Website.